mieweb/datavis-glide/doc/md/development/index.md

 ## Pre-Requisites

 The DataVis support tooling is written in both JavaScript and Python.
-For the latter, I recommend setting up a virtualenv first.
+For the latter, I recommend setting up a virtualenv using the latest stable Python 3 release first.
 Then you can run the following to get all the required packages.

 ```
+$ git submodule update --init
 $ npm install
 $ pip install -r requirements.txt
-$ git submodule update --init
 ```

 ## Compiling

 After installing the [Pre-Requisites](#pre-requisites), run `make` to build the JS and CSS files for DataVis.
 You can also run `make tests` to (1) build and copy the JS and CSS files to `tests/pages`, and (2) generate the data files needed for testing.
 See [Building Test Data](#building-test-data) below.

-## Running Local Server
+## Running the Local Server

 By running the local HTTP server, you can easily get to the documentation and test pages as you work on the code.
-It runs on port 5000 and can be started with `npm run http-server`.
+It runs on port 5000 and can be started with `make serve`.
 Here are some links for useful stuff, once you get it running:

 - [DataVis JS API Docs](http://localhost:5000/jsdoc/index.html)
 - [DataVis Manual](http://localhost:5000/doc/html/index.html)
 - [Testing Library JS API Docs](http://localhost:5000/tests/jsdoc/index.html)
 - [Grid Test Pages](http://localhost:5000/tests/pages/grid/)

+!!! note
+    By default, the local HTTP server uses port 5000 but your computer may already be using that port for something else.
+In that case, you'll see a warning in the console, along with what port it used instead; adjust the previously listed URLs accordingly.

 ## Testing